moacap/StackMob_iOS/readme.md

     }
 }];
 ```
-You can also link an existing user account to Twitter:
+You can also link an existing user account to his/her Twitter account:

 ```objective-c
 [[StackMob stackmob] linkUserWithTwitterToken:@"" secret:@"" andCallback:^(BOOL success, id result){